Subscribe to updates

 Summary

-The Area Planning Committee (North) is scheduled to meet on Thursday 29 January 2026 to consider a single planning application.
-The application concerns a proposal to change the use of a residential garage to a dwelling house, including associated parking and garden space, at Land To The East Of 2 Standish Street, South Moor.
+The Area Planning Committee (North) of County Durham Council was scheduled to meet on Thursday 29 January 2026 to discuss a single planning application.
+The meeting's agenda and report pack detailed a proposal for the change of use of a residential garage to a dwelling.

-Change of Use of Residential Garage to Dwelling House at Land To The East Of 2 Standish Street, South Moor
+Change of Use of Residential Garage to Dwelling House at Land To The East Of 2 Standish Street, South Moor, DH9 7AD

-The report highlights that due to an absence of a five-year housing land supply, the tilted balance in paragraph 11(d) of the National Planning Policy Framework (NPPF) applies.
-This means that planning permission should be granted unless any adverse impacts would significantly and demonstrably outweigh the benefits.
-However, in this case, the report suggests that the provision of a single dwelling would deliver extremely modest economic and social benefits, which would not outweigh the harm identified in terms of the character and appearance of the area, residential amenity, and highway safety.
+The report pack highlighted that due to an absence of a five-year housing land supply, the tilted balance in paragraph 11(d) of the National Planning Policy Framework (NPPF) was engaged.
+This meant that the presumption in favour of sustainable development applied, reducing the weight given to certain policies within the County Durham Plan (CDP).
+However, the report concluded that the modest economic and social benefits of providing one dwelling would not outweigh the identified harm to the character and appearance of the area, residential amenity, and highway safety.

-The recommendation within the report pack is for the application to be refused for the following reasons:
+The report pack concluded by recommending that the application be refused for three main reasons:

 Attendees